Tchernobill/Confluence/misc/Ideas.md

 - Hint that Vyr4n's mom sometime mention his father being someone important
 - Heavier hint in the bait leaked documents Mat "found" on Vyr4n's past.
 - Lead to big troll moment in 05.06.06 adoption plot

+---

+Include discreet foreshadowing details, like in mid arc 4, someone looking to pay with 300 used industrial gaw cylinders (used in operation StoneB0ne)